Sustainability and the Environment

 Expeditions

 You may come across a number of charities and other organisations that offer opportunities to get involved with environmental and sustainable development projects, often in countries that would be difficult to visit independently.
 Some of these programmes charge students to take part.
-While we have seen students who have gained useful experience through these programme, particularly in the conservation sector, the costs involved can be prohibitive for many and we would encourage you to book an appointment with a Careers Adviser to explore all of your options.
+While we have seen students who have gained useful experience through these programmes, particularly in the conservation sector, the costs involved can be prohibitive for many and we would encourage you to book an appointment with a Careers Adviser to explore all of your options.

 There is often confusion about whether you should be paid to do an internship or work experience.
 It will depend on your arrangement with the employer, the status of the employer and the location of your employer as employment laws vary from country to country.
 To find out if you are entitled to be paid when undertaking work experience or an internship in the UK, visit the Government’s webpages on the National Minimum Wage.